Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_02/data_movement.md

 The output of the kernel is as follows:

-* `output_inh_flags`: Output array of 8-bit outputs where each bit in the 8-bit output indicates whether a word is present in the bloom filter which is then used for a post-computing score in the CPU.
+* `output_inh_flags`: Output array of 8-bit outputs where each bit in the 8-bit output indicates whether a word is present in the bloom filter which is then used for computing score in the CPU.

 ### Run the Application